Guelph Wellington Paramedic Service Personal Health Information Protection Act

 The Government of Ontario has enacted privacy legislation which applies to most health care providers in the Province.
-The Personal Health Information Protection Act, 2004 (PHIPA) requires that strict rules be followed to protect the personal health information collected, used and/or disclosed by “health information custodians” including Guelph – Wellington EMS.
+The Personal Health Information Protection Act, 2004 (PHIPA) requires that strict rules be followed to protect the personal health information collected, used and/or disclosed by “health information custodians” including Guelph Wellington Paramedic Service.

 As an individual who uses our services, you have the right to know how we collect, use, maintain and disclose personal health information.
-Protecting your personal health information is important to Guelph – Wellington Emergency Medical Service (EMS); to the best of our ability, the personal health information held by us remains accurate, confidential and secure.
+Protecting your personal health information is important to Guelph Wellington Paramedic Service; to the best of our ability, the personal health information held by us remains accurate, confidential and secure.

 Collection and use

-Guelph – Wellington EMS collects, uses, discloses and maintains facts about you and your health.
-These facts are collected to help provide you with care and service by paramedics and the health care system or to process payments for health related services.
+Guelph Wellington Paramedic Service collects, uses, discloses and maintains facts about you and your health.
+These facts are collected to help provide you with care and service by paramedics and the health care system or to process payments for health-related services.
 The information collected can include:

 - Name, address, Ontario Health Card number

 - Facts about your health, health care history and the health care that you have been provided

 Non-identifying information relating to your care and service is used for administration, management, strategic planning, decision making, research and quality of care reviews with staff and for regulatory compliance requirements.